Vacate a past criminal record. Seal a record from juvenile court. Remove your name from the juvenile sex offender registry.

 - 5 years have passed since the later of: release from community custody, release from confinement, sentencing date

-Juvenile records can have long-lasting effects on a person’s life.
+Juvenile records and the requirement to register for juvenile sex offenses can have long-lasting effects on a person’s life.
 DPD attorneys can help you address issues arising from juvenile court.
 What can an attorney do for you?

 - Help you get a record from juvenile court sealed.